 All admissions forms required to complete your application are found here.

 Applicants must complete the Graduate School application first.
 Transcripts from all schools previously attended will be required by the Graduate School.
 Completing this step generates an ID number the applicant then uses to track the application materials and allows the student to register for classes.
 Prospective students should also submit the following to the School of Graduate Studies: A copy of a current CT nursing license, 2 letters of reference (one professional and one academic), a completed essay and an interview.
 Letters of reference must be on official letterhead.
-Applicants are advised to contact the Graduate Program Coordinator in the Department of Nursing, Dr. Cynthia O'Sullivan, for help with questions and to plan a course of study.
-Dr. O'Sullivan may be reached at firstname.lastname@example.org or (203) 392-6486.
+For questions about the MSN plans of study or to take courses as a non-matriculated student, please contact the Graduate Program Director, Dr. Andrea Adimando (email@example.com; 203-392-7245).
+For questions about the application process, please contact NursingInfo@southernct.edu.

 Taking MSN Classes as a Non-Matriculated Student